moneroguides/1x02-setting-up-your-own-node/script.md

 As you can see from the messages, we're now syncing the blockchain to your computer.

 This is a pretty lengthy process so be prepared.
-You can take a break from it whenever you like by using the command `ctrl+c` to cancel the operation.
+You can take a break from it whenever you like by using the command *Ctrl + C* to cancel the operation.
 To start it again from where you left off, simply follow the same process.

 Currently we're only leaching the blockchain from the P2P network and sharing is caring after all, so we'll want to enable seeding as well.
 To do this, we're going to have to set special rules in the firewall to allow incoming connections for the p2p port (18080) on both our computers and routers.